OrianaVenture/VentureValheim/Progression/README.md

 If you want manual control over when bosses become available to summon you will need to manually update the OverrideLockBossSummonsDefaults setting each time you want to unlock a new boss.
 Using any key that a player cannot obtain will block them from summoning it.
 You can also use this strategy to only give certain player access to boss alters.
 Example of locking all boss alters: Eikthyr, Locked, gd_king, Locked, Bonemass, Locked, Dragon, Locked, GoblinKing, Locked, SeekerQueen, Locked, Fader, Locked

-#### Locking Portals
+#### Locking/Unlocking Portals

 The ability to use portals can be locked behind one specified key with the LockPortalsKey setting.
+Additionally you can unlock portaling metals based off keys with the configurations in the "PortalUnlocking" section.

 #### Locking Everything Else

 Using equipment, crafting, building, and cooking can all be locked with individual settings.
-The materials are categorized by the biome they are naturally found in.
+The materials are categorized by the biome they and their crafting ingredients are naturally found in.
 For example, if you lock all these features, if you have not defeated any bosses then you cannot use or craft the antler pickaxe, place a forge, make deer stew, or unlock swamp crypts.
 When paired with private keys, these features force new players joining your server to follow the progression of the game in order to advance.
 This will apply to all game items that use vanilla crafting materials.

 #### Locking Configuration Options